Trauma Healing for Women in Recovery From Addiction

 Symptoms of trauma may include flashbacks of the events, hallucinations, paranoia, depression, anxiety, and exhaustion.
 The effects of trauma can be debilitating, leaving a woman struggling with it incapable of performing daily tasks and activities.
 For those who have developed an addiction to a substance as a result of attempting to numb the emotions brought on by trauma, the effects of trauma can be magnified and harder to overcome.
 The emotions brought on by trauma must be identified and confronted so that an individual can move forward.
 Addiction prevents this from happening since substances can modify a person’s response to emotion.

 Complex Trauma: This type of trauma is the type that has spanned over a long period of time.
-Those that experience symptoms of complex trauma have repeated visions of the traumatic event and are affected by the trauma they lived with on a constant basis.
+Those that experience symptoms of complex trauma have repeated visions of the traumatic event and are affected by the trauma they live with on a constant basis.

 Social trauma: Trauma resulting from something a community of people were involved with, whether church, school, or surrounding community.